gothamhq/docs.gothamhq.com/src/content/gotham/quickstart/macos.md

 gotham
 ```

 The output will be in `./public/` directory by default.
-Use the `-d/--destination` flag to change it or set `publishdir` in the config file.
+Use the `-d/--destination` flag to change it or set `publishDir` in the config file.